 It is interesting

-Excellent funds from mosquitoes in the form of aerosols: in hikes, on excursions or field work, it is enough to spray a solid layer with such a means legs below the knee to provide protection not only from fleas, but also from other bloodsucking parasites.
+Mosquito repellents work well in the form of aerosols: on hikes, on excursions or fieldwork, spray a sufficiently continuous layer with such a means below the knee to ensure protection not only against fleas, but also against other blood-sucking parasites.

 In addition, given that fleas primarily get on their feet, it is enough to have tight pants tucked into shoes to provide protection against fleas for the time spent in nature.
 And tourists, who often find themselves in unknown settlements, should especially carefully choose a hotel and not save on their own health.